-- C. Finally, sometimes there may be a generalization-specialization relationship between nouns implying an inheritance relationship between the corresponding classes. - D. Apply noun-extraction to use cases for AddressBook system.
+- C. Finally, sometimes there may be a generalization-specialization relationship between nouns implying an inheritance relationship between the corresponding classes. - D. Exercise in Groups of 4: Apply noun-extraction to use cases for AddressBook system.

-IV.
-Class Identification is not Once-for-All
+VI.Class Identification is not Once-for-All